 With time, it has become apparent also that there is an additional fourth criterion: that the essentiality of any element is proved in all plants tested.

 The second criterion specifies the irreplaceability of any essential element.
-For example, sodium cannot be essential simply because it can substitute for some mode of action of potassium in plant nutrition (nutrients.ifas.ufl.edu ).
+Conversely, sodium cannot be essential simply because it can substitute for some mode of action of potassium in plant nutrition (nutrients.ifas.ufl.edu ).

 Plants require for their growth and reproduction at least 16 essential elements.
 At least 16 is highlighted because some authorities strongly argue the inclusion of other elements into the original list of 16.
 Clearly some elements have been shown essential at least in some species.
 For example, the essentiality of cobalt has been established for nitrogen fixation in legumes.
 Others promote plant growth but without complying completely with Arnon and Stout’s criteria.
 These elements are referred to as beneficial elements.
 In addition, the number of essential nutrients varies from author to author according to the criteria of essentiality.